This version was created on 10 November 2018.

 We'll provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 This right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.

 if we have performed automated decision making and you wish to have a human intervene or wish to challenge the automated decision.

 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We'll advise you if this is the case at the time you withdraw your consent.

-When applying for a product via Get Fi, we will share your data with lenders in order to process your application.
+When applying for a product via Insight Private Finance, we will share your data with lenders in order to process your application.
 Your lender may use credit reference and fraud prevention agencies to help them make decisions.
 This will involve checking records at credit reference agencies (CRAs) and at fraud prevention agencies (FPAs).

 When CRAs receive a search request from the lender they place a search footprint on your credit file that might be seen by other lenders.
 Having multiple search footprints on your credit file may affect your ability to borrow in the future.
 The lender will make checks such as assessing your application for credit and verifying the applicants' identities to prevent and detect crime and money laundering.

 As noted above, if you are making a joint application the lender will link your records together, so you gain your partner's express consent to disclose their personal data and information.
 CRAs also link your records together and these links will remain on your and their files until such time as you or your partner successfully files for a disassociation with the CRAs to break that link.